 Hebrews 11 is known as "the faith chapter."
 It is full of instances of a little faith being demonstrated.
 That is, it is often just a small amount of faith shown by someone, which in turn gives God the means to do something in a big way.
 We often think the faithful ones presented in this chapter were giants of faith, but that's not really the case at all, as they were men just like us.
 For instance, Abraham is often called the "Father of Faith."
-But the Bible records that he tried to give his wife, Sarah, away not once, but twice!
+But the Bible records that he lied and tried to give his wife Sarah away not once, but twice!
+He also had a child with Hagar, after God promised a son through Sarah.
 And David murdered Uriah and then stole his wife!
 Sampson made many mistakes and errors in judgment in his life, but finished well with one final act of faith.
 Over and over in this chapter we see ones who were not always so faithful, yet instances of their demonstrated faith are recorded by the Holy Spirit.